Gaspard de la nuit: inside Ravel’s famously haunting piano cycle

 What is Gaspard de la nuit about?

-‘Ondine’ is the enigmatic opening movement (in luminous C sharp major), the legend of a water nymph who tries to entrap a human man.
-She declares her love for him, but when rejected disappears with malevolent laughter.
+Written in the luminous key of C sharp major, the enigmatic opening movement 'Ondine' tells the legend of a water nymph who tries to entrap a human man.
+She declares her love for him, but when rejected, she disappears with malevolent laughter.
 Ravel had already explored watery effects in Jeux d’eau (1901) and in ‘Une barque sur l’océan’ from Miroirs (1905), and in Gaspard he takes the idea even further.

 ‘Scarbo’ takes us further into the night.
 This final number, in dark G sharp minor, is a portrait of a devilish goblin, who flits in and out of sight, hiding in the darkness, casting shadows in the moonlight.
 Ravel piles on the challenges: repeated tremolo notes, leaps around the keyboard that have to be perfectly even, lightning-fast passagework that has to be executed at triple ppp, spooky chromatic scales in seconds.
 But then just as softly as Gaspard de la nuit begins, the music signs off with an insouciant flourish.